smore88/WikiRace/README.md

 ## Brief Overview

 This project is inspired by the famous game called WikiRace, where we’re given a selected starting Wikipedia page and a destination Wikipedia page.
 The goal is to navigate from the starting page to the destination page solely by clicking the links embedded within each page using the fewest clicks.
 Utilizing some common graph algorithms like Djikstras, DFS, BFS, Kosaraju's, and variations of strongly connected components, this project was built.
+In order to test if the code actually worked I was able to contruct small dataset, medium dataset, and the whole datasets consisting of little over 800,000 edges.

 ## Data